-(a) View the Tracks under the SF for ECCE
+(a) View the Tracks under the SFw for ECCE

 Click on the tracks listed below to download the Skills Map for each track.

-(b) View the Occupations under the SF for ECCE
+(b) View the Occupations under the SFw for ECCE

 Click on the respective occupations in the designated track to download the Skills Standards.
 Skills Standards articulate the elaborated content of all the skills required for each occupation.